raychat/sms-service/README.md

 # Sms Gateways
 Using this Node.js REST-ful API you'll be able to send SMS using multiple services.

-#Sms Gateways that supported in thsi Service
+# Sms Gateways that supported in this Service

 | Number  | website |